clstrfsck/mk1click/README.md

 Note that Windows VM is currently *not* included.
 If there is an official place to get this, it can easily be added.

+## To use

+    ./mk1click

+You should end up with a file `Pharo-1.4-nightly-OneClick.zip` in the current directory.

 ## License

 Released under the MIT license to match Pharo.